canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 ```

-3. Initiate a debugging session with Delve by running `dlv debug` on the file:
+2. Initiate a debugging session with Delve by running `dlv debug` on the file:

 ```none
 dlv debug main.go
 ```

-This will put you in an interactive debugging session.
+This puts you in an interactive debugging session.
 You can interact with the debugger by entering commands after the `(dlv)` prompt:

 ```none